chandolkar7/project2/README.md

 # project2
-this project was created  from  local system
+this project was created  from  local system.